karthikkbala/MISP-QRadar-Integration/README.md

 ```

 ### Error Handling - Use Cases
- - Validate if the reference set exists
+ - Validate if the reference sets exist
  - Identify the Element Type of the reference set
  - Socket connection validation for QRadar and MISP